 Contact email: firstname.lastname@example.org

-Head of Policy and Partnerships
+Head of Programmes and Field Operations

 Before joining SeeD in May 2018 Christopher worked for the United Nations and NGOs for 25 years, specialising in peace and security policy.
 During his UN career he led major projects designed to support participatory peace-making and good governance efforts in the Balkans, the Middle East and Sub-Saharan Africa.
 Over the past 15 years he has advised country-level UN leaderships and governments on strategies for enhancing reconciliation, deepening good governance and building national peacebuilding capacities.
 In 2017 he negotiated and wrote the Liberia Peacebuilding Plan, requested by UN Security Council resolution 2333 (2016) to direct the role of the UN in supporting the country’s transition process.
 Christopher helped pioneer the Social Cohesion and Reconciliation (SCORE) Index in Cyprus and integrated the SCORE method into UN planning and policy-making.
 He is the author of several published articles on peace and development and has a Master’s Degree in International Relations from the University of East Anglia in the United Kingdom.